Roiwa/template_embedded/README.md

 ## README.md
 It has all the needed information to understand what is the purpose of the project, how to run it, and (if needed) how to develop it.

+**Note**: remove all the .gitkeep files in the project.
+Their purpose is to be included in git repository when empty.